By Faye M Smith

 Exercise is essential to our wellbeing.
 In the UK alone, not exercising enough is linked to one in six deaths and up to 40 per cent of chronic health conditions, including Type 2 diabetes, cardiovascular disease and some cancers.
-The most recent figures states that 1 in 4 women and 1 in 5 men are physically inactive – which means they do less than half an hour’s moderate exercise per week – and 29% of us sit down for six or more hours a day.
+The most recent figures state that 1 in 4 women and 1 in 5 men are physically inactive – which means they do less than half an hour’s moderate exercise per week – and 29% of us sit down for six or more hours a day.
 But exercise doesn’t have to be something you dread.
 Just swapping your sofa for one of the best yoga mats while sitting in front of the TV could be simple boost you need to add extra stretches into your day.

 Research proves that the more active we are, the lower our health risks.
 According to a 2018 American study, regular physical activity reduces the following: